cp-roth/Roth-ML-project/README.md

 # Overview

-This is Cassia Roth's class project repository for a data analysis project done with R/Quarto/GitHub.
+This is Cassia Roth's project repository for a data analysis project done with R/Quarto/GitHub.
 This is the master README, which supersedes all others in cases of discrepancies.

 If reproducing this analysis, please run code in the following order. `.Qmd` files are the master files, and I prefer you use those.